 Three Cups of Grief, by Starlight

 A Xuxa universe story.
 Yes, I actually wrote an entire thing around three of the six types of Chinese tea.
 I’m a total geek.
-It won the British Science Fiction Association Award for Best Short Fiction and was on the Locus Recommended Reading List for 2015.
+It won the British Science Fiction Association Award for Best Short Fiction and was shortlisted for a Locus Award.

 It took me a while to get around to writing this story: I’ve had the “three different teas as a through line for a story” kicking in my brain for five years or so, but I’ve never had the right story come along.

 Chinese tea classifications includes that old chestnut, pu-ehr tea or “black tea” (whereas what the West thinks of as “black tea” is named “red tea” in Chinese, in reference to the colour of the brew that results).
 I made a choice to translate 黑茶 as “dark tea” rather than “black tea” in order to flag the difference (though in Vietnamese, those teas are known as Trà Phổ Nhĩ, which is the name of Pu’er).
 And, uh, just in case you’re wondering: red teas are oxidised, black teas are actually fermented and have a very different, pungent and earthy taste.
 If you haven’t tried one, I highly recommend getting hold of one–they’re sold in blocks, sometimes with patterns–I once saw a very pretty brick imprinted with the God of Longevity).

 The green tea of the first scene is probably a sencha, that most temperamental of teas: sencha leaves are steamed rather than dried, which gives them a particularly grassy taste but also means that brewing them for even *slightly* too long or with slightly too hot water results in a really bitter brew.